anicca048/Kebab/Readme.md

 			Remote Port (Port), the matching port for the Remote Address.

-			Number of Packets (Packets), the observed total number of packets sent between local and remote host.
+			Number of Packets (Packets Sent), the observed total number of packets sent between hosts.

-			Total Data Transmitted (Data Sent), the total size of observed packet protocol payload data, in bytes.
+			Payload Data Transmitted (Bytes Sent), the total size of observed packet protocol payload data, in bytes, sent between hosts.

-			GeoIP info (ISO), this is the country ISO and State / Region ISO code for the RemoteAddress field.
+			GeoIP info (ISO), this is the country and State / Region ISO code for the RemoteAddress field.
 If the geo data is not found for a given IP than there will be two dashes "--" instead.

-			ASN Organization name, this is the organization that was registered as owning a given IP block that the RemoteAddress is part of.
+			ASN Organization name, this is the organization that was registered as owning the given IP block that the RemoteAddress is part of.

 # Known Issues / Bugs / Errata
 Connection Sorting: Currently if you sort the connection list in any way (except by property "Number" in ascending order), under heavy load the UI loop can get bogged down by the constant resorting of the list.
 This may cause delayed responses to user input and manipulation of the window / controls.
-The sort algorithm has been optimized to combat this issue.
+Optimizations are in place to help combat this issue.
 Further optimizations, and mitigations, are being considered to better deal with the issue.

 GeoIP data: sometimes geoip data will be out of date, or missing entirely for a given IP address.
-Currently the database provided is the last release of the GeoLite2 database, that doesn't require a MaxMind Account.
-Eventually an option to enter a personal MaxMind account web API key, for more accurate and up-to-date results, will be added (should happen fairly soon).
-However it's doubtful that the devs will be able to get a key for Kebab to be used in the releases, given that the project is free software and receives no external funding.
+Currently the dbases provided is a recent release of MaxMind GeoLite2, as this doesn't require any accounts or API keys.
+Eventually an option to enter a personal MaxMind account web API key, for more accurate and up-to-date results, will be added (should happen in the near future).